gardhr/cosi/README.md

 `function to_text_array(array, skip)`

 Converts a C array of string pointers to an array of Strings.
-If "skip" is true then the first element of the C array is not copied (useful when used with argv() for example)
+If "skip" is true then the first element of the C array is not copied (useful when used with argv() for example).

 `function script_path()`